Introduction - www.trinet.com

 Usage Tracking and Cookies

-We track user traffic patterns throughout all of our sites, but this tracking is never associated with non-registered individual users.
+For example we track user traffic patterns throughout all of our sites, but this tracking is never associated with non-registered individual users.
 We compile aggregate data mainly by tallying page views throughout our sites.
 This information may include the URL that you just came from (whether this URL is on our site or not), which URL you go to next (whether this URL is on our site or not), and what browser and computing platform you are using.

 As is true of most web sites, we gather certain information automatically and store it in log files.
 This information includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and clickstream data.